SethRobertson/GitBestPractices/0main.md

 properly (as opposed to the hidden history with implicit blame of rebase).

+Still others argue that you are unable to automatically discover when someone else has [rewritten public history](#pubonce) if you use `git pull --rebase` normally, so someone might have hidden something malicious in an older (presumably already reviewed) commit.
+If this is of concern, you can still use rebase, but you would have to `git fetch` first and look for signs of divergence first.

 You can make this the default with the "branch.&lt;name&gt;.rebase" configuration option (and more practically, by the "branch.autosetuprebase" configuration option).
 See [man